 Should you use this outside?
 This has potential in the right areas, such as if it is buried.
 But, there are limitations with the transparency and the use of CCA over the sometimes preferable OFC wire.

 Should you use this outdoors?
-This wire is preferable because of the improved protections and quality.
+This speaker wire is preferable because of improved protection and quality.
 You do have to pay more for the privilege, but it is worth it in the end.

 Should you use this outdoors?
-This product typically offers good sound quality and reliability at a low cost.
+This speaker wire typically offers good sound quality and reliability at a low cost.
 The problem is that it doesn’t have the strength and quality of some of the OFC options.

 This option is immediately noticeably different from the shorter 100ft length and the black jacket.
 This may be preferable for those with smaller distances to cover.
 The 3.5 x7 diameter has black and white color coding and many of the same basic features as before.
 This means the same quality of wire over this shorter distance.

 Should you use this outdoors?
-The pros and cons are pretty much the same as the product above.
+The pros and cons are pretty much the same as the speaker wire above.
 The tough jacket definitely has its benefits but there are corners cut in quality to lower the price tag.

 Should you use this outdoors?
 This outdoor speaker wire could cause problems for those that want a simple installation process.
 Yet, the tough wire and the higher clarity are both important selling points.